JonathonCwik/FrameWork/README.md

-# FrameWork
+# FrameWorks
-FrameWork is a project bootstrapper to provide common interfaces and common implementations such as caching, logging, eventing, etc
+FrameWorks is a project bootstrapper to provide common interfaces and common implementations such as caching, logging, eventing, etc.